Yasemin Şahin

-Sports career

-Club
+Club career

-Yasemin Şahin played for İzmir BB SK before she moved to Üsküdar Belediyespor.
+Yasemin Şahin played for İzmir BB SK before she moved to Üsküdar Bld.
+SK.
 After one season with Muratpaşa Bld.
-SK in Antalya, she was transferred by Kastamonu Belediyespor for the 2014–15 season.
+SK in Antalya, she was transferred by Kastamonu Bld.
+GSK for the 2014–15 season.
 In June 2015, she returned to her former club Muratpaşa Bld.
-SK signing a one-year contract with plus-one-year option.
+SK, signing a one-year contract with plus-one-year option.
+In the 2020–21 Super League season, she played for Yalıkavak SK in Bodrum, Muğla.
+In 2022, she transferred to the Antalya-based club Konyaaltı Bld.
+SK.

 National team

 She played for Turkey at the 2013 Mediterranean Games, 2014 European Championship qualification and 2015 World Championship – European qualification matches.
 Currently, she is taking part at the 2016 European Championship qualification matches.
+In 2022, she played in the national team, which became champion at the 5th Islamic Solidarity Games in Konya, Turkey.